cnord/doc-gsm-devices/eng/common/04-06-install-wze-12.md

 * From the device itself, it shall be noted that the maximum load is 200 mA.
 * From an uninterruptible power source.

-**Connection of Zones to Expander**
+#### Connection of Zones to Expander

-Terminals «Z1»-«Z8» are intended for connection of a signal cable of the zones.
+Terminals "Z1"-"Z8" are intended for connection of a signal cable of the zones.
 The GND terminals are for connecting the minus power cable of the zones and the second signal cable of the zones.
 The "SNS PWR" terminals are intended for connecting the “plus" power cable to the zones.